enasequence/ena-ftp-downloader/README.md

 * `--protocol` The protocol to be used for download.(`eg : FTP, ASPERA`).
 Default is FTP.
 * `--asperaLocation` The location of local Aspera Connect/CLI folder.
 Required if Protocol is Aspera.
 * `--email` The email at which one wishes to receive the alert.(optional)
-* `--dccUsername` DCC Username to download the private data associated with dcc user.(not required for public data)
+* `--dccUsername` Data hub Username .(Required only If you want to download the data from data hub)
-* `--dccUsername` DCC password to download the private data associated with dcc user.(not required for public data)
+* `--dccUsername` Data hub password.(Required only If you want to download the data from data hub)